 But it all starts in school.
 Even if your child is not a math major, math, and more importantly, problem solving, are necessary skills to advance.
 Even if your child is not thinking about their career, you as a parent are.
 The cost of education increases each year.
 Competition for universities is fierce.
 And it doesn't stop there.
 The job market is ruthless.
 Grades and background are only part of the success equation.

 Gone are the days of a simple college degree leading to a stable career.
 It’s a new world out there.
+As a parent, I'm sure you've struggled with this, right?
+The same job market you grew up with is now decimated.
+So how do you help your child succeed in this brave new world?

 You see, it’s about separating yourself from the pack.

 You stand out with speed, and the ability to think on your feet.
 And it all starts with problem solving.
 Some of the best performers in their chosen field started early.
 They started long before they ever stepped foot in a full-time job.
+Part of their journey included improving math skills.

 Help is on the way